m3dwards/longmynd.org/content/sites/long-mynd.md

       their field at the same time and it is extremely dangerous to cross their airfield at low altitude.
 On good days they will tow to a significant height.
 Please take your climbs elsewhere on the ridge.
-  - sensitivity: "The main PG bottom landing field is marked as PG2 on the map.
-PG1, the landing field which is the field immediately below the PG launch area, can only be used for ‘unplanned or emergency landings' only, no deliberate top to bottoms! "
+  - sensitivity: The main PG bottom landing field is marked as PG2 on the map.
+PG1, the landing field which is the field immediately below the PG launch area, can only be used for ‘unplanned or emergency landings' only, no deliberate top to bottoms!
+Ground handling and kiting is not permitted.
+Carry to the top gate to pack.
   - sensitivity: Black Knoll at the south end of the ridge – Shooting may take place between  October and January, on and below the hill.
 Shooting dates will be posted to the Black Knoll site guide and to Telegram when known!
 Flying